 Ovo is an independent energy company based in Bristol.
-Since taking over SSE in January 2020, it is now the second-biggest energy firm after British Gas, supplying five million customers across England, Scotland and Wales.
+Since taking over SSE in January 2020, it is now the second-biggest energy firm after British Gas.
+It supplies five million customers across England, Scotland and Wales.

-Ovo Energy split off its pay-as-you-go, or prepayment meter, business into a separate supplier called Boost Energy.
-It also took on the customers of failed supplier Spark Energy in 2018, but maintained the separate brand.
+Ovo Energy split off its pay-as-you-go, or prepayment meter, business into a separate supplier called It also took on the customers of failed supplier Spark Energy in 2018, but maintained the separate brand.
 However, Spark will soon be merging with and its customers will be moved over.

-Ovo offers a small number of tariffs, all backed by 50% renewable electricity.
-Plus you can choose to upgrade to Ovo Beyond for a tariff including 100% carbon-neutral gas too, which includes 15% 'green' gas, for £6 extra a month (scroll down to find out more about where Ovo sources its energy).
+Ovo offers four 'green' tariffs, all backed by 100% renewable electricity.
+Plus, you can choose to upgrade to Ovo Beyond for a tariff including 100% carbon-neutral gas too, which includes 15% 'green' gas, for £6 extra a month (scroll down to find out more about where Ovo sources its energy).

 In January 2020, it agreed with energy regulator Ofgem to pay £8.9m to make up for communications and billing issues.
 It says it has now resolved these.

-Ovo Energy came joint-ninth, along with and , out of 35 energy companies rated by 7,355 members of the public in the annual Which? customer survey.
+Ovo Energy came joint-second out of 18 energy companies rated by 8,390 members of the public in the annual Which? customer survey.
 It tied with Bristol Energy, which has since ceased trading.
 This is a huge improvement from last year, when it came joint-eighth.
 A few years ago it was the top-scoring supplier.

 Scroll down to read the full Which? verdict on Ovo Energy, plus how its prices compare with other energy suppliers.

 |Customer service online or over the phone|

 |How accurate energy payments are|